The Role of Sleep Cycles in Maximizing Sleep Efficiency

 You likely already know the importance of REM sleep, but studies have also shown that it can help you maximize your sleep efficiency by encouraging sleep continuity and helping your brain prepare for returning to consciousness and a wake state.
 One study focused on the use of artificial light during the night hours and how this impacted circadian rhythms and specifically REM sleep.

 What they discovered was truly astonishing: because REM sleep and the sleep-wake cycle are ruled by your circadian rhythm, disruptions to the circadian rhythm actually led to less-quality REM sleep.
-They also learned that REM sleep is critical for ensuring sleep quality and continuation, which is a hallmark of sleep quality and efficiency (Source: International Journal of Environmental Research Public Health).
+They also learned that REM sleep is critical for ensuring sleep quality and continuation, which is a hallmark of sleep quality and efficiency (Source: International Journal of Environmental Research and Public Health).

 Optimizing your REM sleep can lead to better sleep quality and even less likely disruptions throughout the night, which, as we have explored in other articles, helps with your performance both mentally and physically.
 However, let’s also explore how your sleep cycle, when allowed to be completed thoroughly, supports your body’s need for rest and recovery.